Skip to main content

 Connect via the console in the control panel

-You can connect via the console in the control panel to a cloud server with any operating system.
+You can connect to a cloud server with any operating system through the console in the control panel.

-The console is a browser-based VNC client, we recommend using it only in cases when it is impossible to connect to the server via SSH or RDP.
-Copying text from the console is not available, you can paste text using Ctrl+V.
+The console is a browser-based VNC client; we recommend using it only when it is impossible to connect to the server via SSH or RDP.
+Copying text from the console is not available; you can paste text using the Ctrl+V shortcut.

-4. Enter the user name (login).
-You can look in the Login field.
+3. Enter the username (login).
+You can view it in the Login field.

-5. Enter a password.
-You can look in the Password field.
+4. Enter the password.
+You can view it in the Password field.